Skip to main content

 Connector operation options

-Some connectors support operation options, which are used by the connector to build filters when retrieving data.
-Operation options can impact the amount of time for data integration to complete and help find more targeted data.
+Some connectors support Operation options.
+Operation options are used by the connector to build filters when retrieving data.
+Operation options can impact the amount of time for data integration to complete and help find more targeted data to ensure that your system is populated with the data you want to bring into the Brinqa Platform.
 Operation options are connector-specific and can only be applied if the vendor API supports them.
 See individual connector documentation for more information.

 You can define operation options for the type of data you want the connector to retrieve.
-For example, in step 6 of the previous instructions, follow these steps to limit the Vulnerability data to active vulnerabilities:
+For example, the Tenable.io connector supports operation options that give you the ability to filter the vulnerabilities retrieved by the connector by their severity level.
+To do so, follow these steps:

-• For Key, type status; for Value, type active.
-Operation options are case-sensitive.
+2. For Key, type severity; for Value, type critical.

 Qualys and Tenable.io integration example

-Figure 2.
-Multiple source data consolidated into unified data models.
+Figure 3.
+Multiple source data consolidated into a unified data model.

 Run the data integration

 Now that you have created your data integration, you can start running syncs to gather data.
-By default, the data integration runs once a day automatically through data orchestration, but you can sync your data manually as well.
-A successful sync ensures that your connector credentials are correct, the appropriate permissions to make API calls and return data are applied, and the data retrieved are valid.
+By default, the data integration runs as part of your data orchestration, but you can sync your data manually as well.
+A successful sync ensures that your connector credentials are correct, the appropriate permissions to make API calls and return data are applied, and the data retrieved is valid.
 Data integration does not consolidate your data or calculate risk scores.
 Data orchestration and data integration work together to get your data ready for searching and visualization.

 Hold the pointer over the data integration until you see a few options appear on the right-hand side.
 Click Sync to manually sync and run your data integration.
 You can also perform a manual sync of your data by clicking Sync on the data integration details page.
 Both methods run the data integration sync to bring your data into the Brinqa Platform.
 There are options to select how far back you want to sync your data.
 See Step 8 in Create a data integration for more information.

 The time it takes for the sync to complete depends on a multitude of factors.
-For example, the number of data models receiving data, the number of attributes, the number of filters, or the amount of data coming in.
+For example, the number of connector objects retrieved, the number of attributes, the number of filters, or the amount of data coming in.
 Therefore, the sync can take a few minutes or up to a few hours.

 tip